freegeekchicago/townsquare/docs/tutorial.md

 ![Click plus icon][1]

-Create an event: What kind of event, when it started and ended, where it happened, and any notes about the proceedings:
+Create an event: What kind of event was it?
+When did  it start and end?
+Where did it happen?
+Are there any notes about the proceedings?:

 ![Create event][2]